 How is the procedure done?

 CT scan is a quick and non-invasive imaging technique.
-The CT machine looks like a large tube with X ray attached to it.
+The CT machine looks like a large tube with an X-ray attached to it.
 You will be asked to lie down on a table that slides into the CT machine.

 You should stay still throughout the procedure as any movement may distort the images.

-Generally, the entire process of a CT scan lasts upto 20 minutes depending on the study and the part of body that is examined.
+Generally, the entire process of a CT scan lasts up to 20 minutes depending on the study and the part of the body that is examined.

 What are the risks associated with CT?

 CT scan involves limited or very few side effects.
-The CT scan uses X ray to generate detailed images.
-So you will be exposed to limited amount of radiation which is generally harmless.
-But if the CT is done regularly, there is a slight risk of developing cancer overtime.
+The CT scan uses X-ray to generate detailed images.
+So you will be exposed to a limited amount of radiation which is generally harmless.
+But if the CT is done regularly, there is a slight risk of developing cancer over time.